mrellis96/EGgPLant/README.md

            \_______________________________/
 </pre>
 -------------------------------------------------------------------------------------------------------------------------------------------
-EGgPLantEGgPLant was initially devolped by Owen Holland and then scripted by Morgan Ellis
+EGgPLant has been devolped by Owen Holland and Morgan Ellis
 For any issues please contact either of the above.
 **Requirements:**
 Linux OS or Mac OS